fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "Can you guess then what the very same Perseus the Scavenger began to consider as he was getting older?"

 "Can I guess?" laughs the darkness, and unhappy is its laughter. "*I know!* I myself asked him about it when he came to me.
 The blood of the sacrificial cow warmed Perseus's memory, and he had nothing to lose - he had lost everything.
-'I don’t regret anything,' he said, and I shuddered when I saw his smile, 'except for one thing...
+'I don't regret anything,' he said, and I shuddered when I saw his smile, 'except for one thing...
 I should not have given Alalcomeneis[^2] the head of Medusa.
 But since I did, I at least should have let them look each other in the eyes.
 Relatives, after all...
-Answer me, Overlord **[is there an actual title similar to this?]** - would you then dare to send Thanatos[^3] after me?'
+Answer me, Anax[^anax] - would you then dare to send Thanatos[^3] after me?'
 And I didn't answer him, Middle!
 I was silent, and he was smiling..."

 [^2] One of the epithets of the goddess Athena, daughter of Zeus and Metis; the epithet Pallas she will earn later, having defeated the giant Pallas and crafted a shield out of his skin.

+[^anax] Lord, king.
+Homer calls Hades *anax enerōn*, "lord of the dead men".

 [^3] Thanatos the Death, twin brother of Hypnos the Sleep, son of Nyx the Night.

 Silence.
-And only the black water of Styx splashes on the foot of the White Cliff of Oblivion, invisible in the darkness, as if washing away from it the bitterness of Overlord's last words.
+And only the black water of Styx splashes on the foot of the White Cliff of Oblivion, invisible in the darkness, as if washing away from it the bitterness of Anax's last words.

 "And he was smiling," repeats Middle.
 "He was smiling.
 Here.
 And after that, you don't want to prevent the Lone Scavenger from being born?
 Strange... very strange.
-Are you getting old, Overlord?"
+Are you getting old, Anax?"

 "What do you suggest, Middle?"